predictivetechnologysystems/MachineTrader-Community/README.md

 <img width="1595" alt="Screen Shot 2022-09-23 at 8 03 22 AM" src="https://user-images.githubusercontent.com/79699033/191956976-be772e82-b8de-4082-a837-41e7ff0b634c.png">

 Executing the "modify market indicators" node will start a flow that deletes the current sqlite table, where the indicators are stored, and creates a new one.
 The second flow will insert the tickers you'd like to use.
-Simple paste a comma-separated list of tickers in the "Add Market Symbols" Node and once you've deployed, they will be your new Market Indicators.
-The steps for changing the Watchlist tickers are similar
+Simply paste a comma-separated list of tickers in the "Add Market Symbols" Node and once you've deployed, they will be your new Market Indicators.
+One caveat for add crypto pairs: make sure you use the Polygon.io syntax for cryptos which start with an "X:" so that Bitcoin has the ticker "X:BTCUSD".
+The full list of Polygon cryptos is shown in the file "crypto list.txt".

+The steps for changing the Watchlist tickers are similar.

 <img width="791" alt="Screen Shot 2022-09-23 at 8 03 47 AM" src="https://user-images.githubusercontent.com/79699033/191956901-aded4117-61cb-4a0b-8a35-6fb76d1e91ef.png">